apike/allenpike.com/_posts/2014-12-31-buying-one-of-everything.markdown

 - Article
 ---

+*Update, January 2021: This 2014 guide is still basically true, although TFSA limits continue to increase.
+I've updated a couple of the funds I referenced in this article to newer, even easier to use ones.
+Happy investing!*

 Tomorrow, Canadians will get an additional $5500 of [TFSA](http://en.wikipedia.org/wiki/Tax-Free_Savings_Account) contribution room.
 Most of us won't do anything with it.
 Most people that do do anything will put the money into a cash savings account that, after inflation, loses money.
 [Only 5%](http://newsroom.bmo.com/press-releases/bmo-annual-tfsa-report-tfsa-adoption-among-canadi-tsx-bmo-201312190918655001) will put the money where it's probably best kept: ETFs.
 The rest of the country is treating their Tax-Free Savings Accounts like, well, savings accounts.

 <img src='/images/2014/mansion.jpg' width='300'>